ihatesudo/stoplight.io/netlify/case-studies/mediamath-testimonial-stoplight.md

   activates data, automates execution, and optimizes advertising interactions across addressable media.
 The company's technology determines in real-time how to best support marketers' goals to deliver better outcomes for their business.
-Learn from Felix Sargent, Director of API Services, how they used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
+Learn from Felix Sargent, Director of Engineering and API Services, how MediaMath used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
 listSubtitle: >-
-  Felix Sargent, Director of API Services at MediaMath, explains how they used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
+  Felix Sargent, Director of Engineering and API Services at MediaMath, explains how they used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
 image: /images/documentation-team.jpg
 color: blue
 includeToc: false